JustNate0/Project-1/README.md

-# Project-1
+# Elk-Stack-Project
-scripts from cyber class
+These are the scripts that I had created for my first project.